-The Manager has appointed the Investment Managers, Veritas Investment Partners (UK) Limited and Rothschild & Co Wealth Management UK Limited to provide investment management services to the Manager.
+The Manager has appointed the Investment Managers, Meridiem Investment Management Limited and Rothschild & Co Wealth Management UK Limited to provide investment management services to the Manager.
 The Investment Managers are authorised and regulated by the Financial Conduct Authority.

 The principal activity of the Investment Managers is the carrying on of business as stockbrokers, corporate finance advisers, asset managers and securities traders.
 The terms of the Investment Management Agreements between the Manager and the Investment Managers include the provision of discretionary investment management within the investment objectives, discretion to place purchase and sale orders with regulated dealers and on the exercise of voting rights relating to such investments.
 The agreements are terminable on receipt of six months' prior written notice given by either party.
-The Manager has the right to terminate the Agreements with immediate effect in certain circumstances.
+The Manager has the right to terminate the Investment Management Agreements with immediate effect if it is in the interests of investors.

-The Investment Managers are entitled to a fee paid by the Manager out of its remuneration received each month from the Trust, as explained below in paragraph7.5.
+The Investment Managers are entitled to a fee paid by the Manager out of its remuneration received each month from the Trust, as explained below in paragraph 7.4.